oasis-tcs/openc2-jadn/jadn-v2.0.md

 ##### 4.2.3.4.2 Not

 A field within an untagged union may use the `not` option to complement its match result.
-This is useful only in an `allOf` Choice where one or more fields restrict the set of instances because a complement without a restriction matches instances of arbitrary size, type and complexity.
+This is useful only in an `allOf` Choice where one or more fields restrict the set of instances, because a complement without a restriction matches instances of arbitrary size, type and complexity.

 <!--